CanonicalLtd/maas-docs/src/en/intro-concepts.md

-Title: MAAS | Practical Examples
+Title: MAAS | Concepts and Terms

-# Practical examples
+# Concepts and terms